 Step through the red and yellow doorways (pick your size!) into the Children's Library, where you can:

-• Say hello to the fish in the aquarium.
+- Say hello to the fish in the aquarium.
 Do you have a favorite fish?

-• Play games on iPads and AWE Learning stations with librarian-curated apps.
+- Play games on iPads and AWE Learning stations with librarian-curated apps.

 Drop in for a Program

-Our Programs page will keep you in the know about fun things happening at the library.
-You can use the checkboxes on the left-hand side to filter for the age range that matches you and your visitor.
+Our Programs page will keep you informed about fun things happening at the library, including drop-in Family Storytime programs.
+You can use the checkboxes on the left-hand side to filter for the age range that matches you and your young visitor.
+Please note: Some programs require registration.
+A program listing will indicate if it requires registration and if it is full.

 Get Reading Suggestions